fuzzylogicxx/fuzzylogic/posts/2023-08-23-progress-over-perfection-a-better-way-to-accessibility-merylnet.md

 tags: [link, a11y, progress]
 linkTarget: "https://meryl.net/accessibility-progress-over-perfection/"
 ---
-This post from earlier this year offers a similar encouraging message to Henny Swanâs recent âThe only accessibility specialist in the roomâ.
-It contains advice thatâs worth remembering when we have one of those âwhatâs the point?â moments.
+This post from earlier this year offers a similar encouraging message to Henny Swan’s recent [_The only accessibility specialist in the room_](https://fuzzylogic.me/posts/the-only-accessibility-practitioner-in-the-room/).
+It contains advice that’s worth remembering when we have one of those ”what’s the point?’ moments!
 ---

 Advice like: